ramgopalcheedu/challenges/front-end/README.md

 Also, know that we care more about quality rather than how far you get.
 If you’re not able to finish in 4 hours then please don’t sweat it.

+## Submitting your solution

+You have to options to submit your solutions:

+1. Email the solution to meg@yieldstreet.com in a zip archive.
+2. If you prefer to use GitHub, fork the `challenges` repo to a private repo on your personal GitHub account, and add the following GitHub users as collaborators: `uqbar`, `mbrito-yieldstreet`, `JonasSondergard`. **IMPORTANT: PLEASE DO NOT SUBMIT A PULL REQUEST ON THIS REPOSITORY**